-Manning’s honors include the Kroepsch-Maurice Excellence in Teaching, NASPA’s Outstanding Contribution to the Literature and/or Research, and NASPA’s Pillar of the Profession.
+Dr. Manning received Fulbright Fellowships in Ireland, China, and Hong Kong and taught on Semester at Sea.
+Her honors include the Kroepsch-Maurice Award for Excellence in Teaching, NASPA’s Outstanding Contribution to the Literature and/or Research, and NASPA’s Pillar of the Profession.
 She also received UVM awards for LGBTQA, racial, gender, and social justice advocacy.
 Manning contributed service to the profession; most notably as Program Chair for the 2002 NASPA National Conference and Executive Editor of NASPA’s Journal of Student Affairs Research and Practice.

 In addition to articles in higher education journals, Manning authored or co-authored Organizational Theory in Higher Education; One Size Does Not Fit All: Traditional and Innovative Models of Student Affairs Practice; Research in the College Context; Rituals, Ceremonies, and Cultural Meaning in Higher Education; and Where I Am From: Student Affairs Practice from the Whole of Students’ Lives.